mylokin/schematec/README.rst

 or array(list).
 Schemas has two different types of validation (it is not related to array schemas):

-* Strict - requires all values
+* Default - Only values with required validator are required, other values are optional
-* Non-strict - tolerate to missed values
+* Weak - All values are optional

 `schematec.exc.SchemaError` is raised in case provided data is incorrect.